About Liposuction/Ultrasonic Assisted Lipoplasty

 What medications should I avoid?

-You should avoid or be off all diet or over the counter weight medications.
-The only homeopathic medications are those recommended by Dr. Adams.
+You should avoid or stop taking all prescribed or over the counter weight/diet medications and supplements.
+Homeopathic medications must be approved by Dr. Adams.
 It is especially important to be off St. John’s Wort and Ginseng, which can cause adverse effects during anesthesia.
-Please stop taking all aspirin-like products, Advil, and ibuprofen as these medications can cause bleeding problems.
-Please tell Dr. Adams what medications you are on (prescription or non-prescription) to ensure the safety of any surgery.